• Skip to primary navigation

 What to do with left-over milk bread?

 Left-over, unused milk bread is a perfect fit for this bread pudding.
-Use this amazing raisin bread pudding if you want to transform it, once again, into a wonderful baking good.
+Use this amazing raisin bread pudding to transform it, once again, into excellent baking good.

 Can I mix this condensed milk bread by hands?